Sounders fall to Real Salt Lake on penalty kicks in MLS playoffs

 Sounders All-Star defender Nouhou was out due to health and safety protocol, but veteran Shane O’Neill worked well with Xavier Arreaga and All-Star Yeimar Gomez Andrade to cutoff RSL’s offense in the opening half.
 The visitors didn’t have a single shot.
 Frei plucked two of Real’s crosses out of midair.

-Raul Ruidiaz subbed in for Montero after halftime.
+Ruidiaz subbed in for Montero after halftime.
 Montero is the club’s all-time leading scorer with 68 goals, but none in MLS postseason play.

-Ruidiaz, who’s managing a left hamstring injury, has nine goals in 10 postseason appearances.
+Ruidiaz has nine goals in 10 postseason appearances.
 His near-chance in the 73rd minute — a straight-leg kick from 20 yards out — hit the post.

-In the 78th minute, Sounders defender Yeimar Gomez Andrade had a header off a Joao Paulo free kick saved Ochoa.
+In the 78th minute, Yeimar had a header off a Joao Paulo free kick saved Ochoa.

 Rowe, who appeared in every regular season match for the Sounders, started in place of Alex Roldan at right wingback.
 Alex returned from a call-up for World Cup qualifying matches for El Salvador with a hip flexor strain.